FREQUENTLY

 • All student-athletes should work with their university compliance personnel to confirm that their course of action will not jeopardize their eligibility during the season.
 The athletic department staff in those roles are best equipped to answer any questions.
 You do not need to declare for the draft.

-What is the salary range for players in Pro Volleyball Federation?
+What is the salary range for players in Major League Volleyball?

-• The total compensation range can vary between $60,000 and $175,000.
-Each player may also participate in the medical plan benefits.
-Players may earn additional compensation for individual awards at the end of the season, as well as winning the league championship.
+• Compensation amounts for each player are determined by the individual teams.
+Teams must follow league guidelines that establish a pool of money for player salaries that can be distributed at each team's discretion.
+Players can elect to participate in the medical plan benefits.
+Players may also earn additional compensation for individual awards at the end of the season, as well as winning the league championship.

 COACHING STAFF MEMBERS